getify/You-Dont-Know-JS/async & performance/ch6.md

 Good test authoring requires careful analytical thinking about what differences exist between two test cases and whether the differences between them are *intentional* or *unintentional*.

-Intentional differences are of course normal and OK, but it's so easy to create unintentional differences which skew your results.
+Intentional differences are of course normal and OK, but it's too easy to create unintentional differences that skew your results.
 You have to be really, really careful to avoid that skew.
 Moreover, you may intend a difference but it may not be obvious to other readers of your test what your intent was, so they may doubt (or trust!) your test incorrectly.
 How do you fix that?

 **Write better, clearer tests.** But also, take the time to document (using the jsPerf.com "Description" field and/or code comments) exactly what the intent of your test is, even to the nuanced detail.
 Call out the intentional differences, which will help others and your future self to better identify unintentional differences that could be skewing the test results.